Data Structures Proficiency Exam

 How to Schedule and Take Your Exam

-- Due to maintenance, the Data Structures Proficiency Exam cannot be scheduled on Thursdays between the hours of 4 am and 12 pm central time.
+- Due to system maintenance, the Data Structures Proficiency Exam cannot be scheduled on Saturdays between the hours of 5 am and 1 pm central time.

 - An Illinois, Gmail, or Microsoft Exchange email account is required to access PrairieLearn.
 If you do not have an appropriate email address, please create a Gmail address for the purpose of the exam.
 Gmail users should use the "Google" login option on PrairieLearn.
 The email address used for the exam must match the email address associated with your application for admission as well as the email address that you use for ProctorU.
 Please update the email associated with your application, if necessary, by logging back into your application to change the email address.
 You must use the same email address each time that you take the exam.

-- Completing the exam without a proctor and/or failing to observe the mandatory thirty-day long learning period between exam attempts will be considered academic integrity violations.
+- Accessing and completing the exam without a proctor and/or failing to observe the mandatory thirty-day long learning period between exam attempts will be considered academic integrity violations.
 The exam attempt will be voided, and the department will decline to accept your application for admission.

 - Pay the ProctorU fee of $21.50 for the 2-hour exam.
 For exams scheduled on March 28, 2020 or later, pay the ProctorU fee of $30.25 for the 3-hour exam.

 - Schedule your exam appointment at least 72 hours prior to your appointment time, or an additional late fee of $12 will be charged.
 If retaking the exam and you schedule an exam appointment less than 72 hours in advance, please notify firstname.lastname@example.org to ensure your previous attempt in PrairieLearn is cleared and a new exam is available for you.

 - Google Chrome or Firefox Browser are required to take the exam.

 - ProctorU Chrome Extension or ProctorU Firefox Extension are required.